1931 Big Ten Conference football season

-The 1931 Big Ten Conference football season was the 36th season of college football played by the member schools of the Big Ten Conference (also known as the Western Conference) and was a part of the 1931 college football season.
+The 1931 Big Ten Conference football season was the 36th season of college football played by the member schools of the Big Ten Conference and was part of the 1931 college football season.

 The 1931 Purdue Boilermakers football team, under head coach Noble Kizer, compiled a 9–1 record, shut out six of ten opponents, tied for the Big Ten championship, and was recognized as national co-champion by Parke H. Davis.
 End Paul Moss and center Ookie Miller were recognized as first-team All-Americans.

-The 1931 Michigan Wolverines football team, under head coach was Harry Kipke, compiled an 8-1-1 record and finished the season in a three-way tie with Purdue and Northwestern for the Big Ten championship.
+The 1931 Michigan Wolverines football team, under head coach Harry Kipke, compiled an 8-1-1 record and finished the season in a three-way tie with Purdue and Northwestern for the Big Ten championship.
 The team shut out eight of ten opponents and led the conference in scoring defense (2.7 points allowed per game).
 The Wolverines also started a 22-game undefeated streak that lasted until October 1934.
 Center Maynard Morrison was selected as a first-team All-American.

-The 1931 Northwestern Wildcats football team, under head coach Dick Hanley, compiled a 7–1–1 record and were the third team finishing in a tie for the Big Ten championship.
-Purdue's sole loss was on the final day of the season against Purdue.
+The 1931 Northwestern Wildcats football team, under head coach Dick Hanley, compiled a 7–1–1 record and finished in a three-way tie for the Big Ten championship.
+Their sole loss was against Purdue on the final day of the season.
 Three Northwestern players were consensus first-team All-Americans: halfback Pug Rentner and tackles Jack Riley and Dallas Marvil.

 Minnesota guard Biggie Munn won the Chicago Tribune Silver Football trophy as the most valuable player in the Big Ten and was also selected as a consensus first-team All-American.